tytydraco/yessleep/out/I_Lost_My_Father_In_Iraq_So_My_Uncle_Took_It_Upon_Himself_To_Teach_Me_About_Stolen_Valor.md

 I didn’t move until I heard the sirens off in the distance.

--

 I don’t know who that was in the woods that night.
 I don't know if it was the kid’s father or mine, or just some naked kook who decided to kill three members of my family and spare me.

-The authorities never found the[ bodies](https://www.reddit.com/r/tinyhorribles/) of my cousins or my uncle.
+The authorities never found the[ ](https://www.reddit.com/r/tinyhorribles/)bodies of my cousins or my uncle.
 They did find the tattered old uniform folded neatly on the hood of my uncle’s car, and scratched in the paint of that shiny Lexus were the words my father lived and died by.

-The same words that I said to that kid when I gave him his father’s uniform back.
+The same words that I said to that kid when I gave him his father’s uniform [back](https://www.reddit.com/r/tinyhorribles/).